bhanupratapjain/distributed-kv-store/README.md

 ## Proposed Improvements

-The only bottleneck in the current implementation is performance, where all the client request are redirected to the the leader.
+The only bottleneck in the current implementation is static service discovery, where all the client request are redirected to the the leader by the load balancer.
 We think that this can be improved by